 We compute basic earnings per share by dividing net income available to common stockholders by the weighted average number of common shares outstanding during the period.
 We compute diluted earnings per share by dividing net income available to common stockholders by the sum of the weighted average number of common shares and dilutive potential common shares outstanding during the period.
 Potential common shares consist of the shares issuable upon the exercise of stock options and restricted stock unit awards under the treasury stock method.
-The underlying equity component of the 1.25% convertible senior notes due 2022 (the "Notes") discussed in Note 8 to the condensed consolidated financial statements will have a net impact on diluted earnings per share when the average price of our common stock exceeds the conversion price because the principal amount of the Notes is intended to be settled in cash upon conversion.
-The dilutive effect of the Notes is included in the calculation below for the three months ended September 30, 2019.
-There was no dilutive effect of the Notes for the three months ended September 30, 2020.
+The underlying equity component of the 1.25% convertible senior notes due 2022 (the "Notes") discussed in Note 8 to the condensed consolidated financial statements will have a net impact on diluted earnings per share when the average price of our common stock exceeds the conversion price of \$107.46 because the principal amount of the Notes is intended to be settled in cash upon conversion.
+There was no dilutive effect of the Notes for the three and nine months ended March 31, 2020 and 2021.